What is the “Dark Web” ?

 Source: Prompt Cloud

 The Surface Web is what we’re used to.
 We use the Surface Web for almost everything we visit online.
-At the end of 2016, there were approximately 334.6 million registered Web domains on the Surface Web.
-Just two months later in February 2017, there were over 1.2 billion.
+At the end of 2018, there were approximately 348.7 million domain name registrations on the Surface Web.
+That’s an increase of 6.3 million domains from just three months prior.

 However, the Surface Web is by far the smallest layer when compared to the Deep Web.
-In fact, over 90 percent of websites on the World Wide Web live in what’s known as the Deep Web.
+In fact, it’s been estimated that the Deep Web comprises 99 percent of the internet.

 The Deep Web is reportedly 4,000 to 5,000 times larger than the Surface Web.
 Unlike Surface Web pages, Deep Web pages are not indexed by search engines.